 Introduction to Symmetric Algorithms

-Symmetric encryption which can be also called a secret key algorithm is a type of encryption that uses only one key that is a secret key for both encryption and decryption of messages.
-The main disadvantage of the symmetric key encryption is that all parties involved in communication have to exchange the key used to encrypt the message before they can decrypt it.
+Symmetric encryption, which can also be called a secret key algorithm, uses only one key: a secret key for encryption and decryption of messages.
+The main disadvantage of symmetric key encryption is that all parties involved in communication have to exchange the key used to encrypt the message before they can decrypt it.

 Fig1.a depicts the basic symmetric key encryption: